alinali87/de-zoomcamp-project/README.md

 - A dashboard is created from the BigQuery tables
 - Cloud resources (Storage bucket, BigQuery tables) are created with Terraform
 - Extract & load scripts and PySpark Job are orchestrated with Airflow
+- Dataproc cluster is created with Airflow and is deleted after the job completes
 ## Dashboard
 Dashboard is build in Looker Studio and publicly available on this [link](https://lookerstudio.google.com/s/nLd0g4D8ap4)